 Retention Policy for Backups

-To track and remove outdated restore points from a backup chain, Veeam Backup for GCP performs the following actions once a day.
+To track and remove outdated restore points from a standard backup chain, Veeam Backup for GCP performs the following actions once a day:

-- Veeam Backup for GCP checks the configuration database to detect GCP storage buckets that contain outdated restore points.
+- Veeam Backup for GCP checks the configuration database to detect standard backup repositories that contain outdated restore points.

-- If an outdated restore point exists in a storage bucket, Veeam Backup for GCP transforms the backup chain in the following way:
+- If an outdated restore point exists in a repository, Veeam Backup for GCP transforms the standard backup chain in the following way:

 - Veeam Backup for GCP removes the earliest incremental backup file from the chain as redundant — this data has already been injected into the full backup file.